rsnpj/notes-site/notes/Year_2/Software_Methodologies/Computer_Graphics/Textures.md

 Break the texture mapping into two parts

 -   Map the texture to a simple intermediate surface

 -   The textured intermediate surface is then mapped to the object

 ## Second mapping

 Map from intermediate object

 -   Normals from intermediate to actual

 -   Normals from actual to intermediate

-- Vectors from center of intermediate
+-   Vectors from centre of intermediate

 # MIP Mapping